 History of Modern Germany AS.100.233 (01)

 There is more to Germany than beer, BMWs, and Bayern Munich.
-We explore politics, culture, economics and society to understand Germany and its role within Europe and the world from the 18th century, the German Empire, WWII, the division into two states during the Cold War to the rise of the AfD, and EU politics today.
-We’ll partner with students at the University of Regensburg to discuss current challenges!
+We explore politics, culture, economics and society to understand Germany and its role within Europe and the world from the 18th century, through imperialism, WWI and WWII, the Cold War to German unification, the ‘Refugee Crisis’, the rise of the AfD, and EU politics today.

 ×